73v3/space_invaders_ecs/README.md

 But I never actually forked.
 I just used it as a starter and then expanded on it and rearranged a bunch of stuff.

 I share this an educational exercise as it will hopefully end up covering a lot of basic ground common to creating a 2d game in Bevy.

+## Fonts
+This project uses the space_invaders.ttf font by chriswal1200, licensed under the SIL Open Font License, Version 1.1.
+See `assets/fonts/space_invaders/license.txt` for license details.